silbermm/silbernagel.dev/priv/posts/2023/01-08-distributed-sqlite-with-elixir.md

 $ mix ecto.migrate
 ```

-Now we can add a `Counter` module that will add page view counts
+Add a `Counter` module where we can add page view counts

 ```elixir
 # lib/distributed_sqlite/counter.ex